IvnFrnc/3DMicrosurgeryTracking_CV_DL/README.md

 ### 4. Video Demonstration

-`TrackingMitracks3DvsYOLOv8.mp4` is a video demonstrating the detection and tracking of 3D movement using both methods: color marker-based tracking and YOLO deep learning tracking.
+In the following link you can find a video demonstrating the detection and tracking of 3D movement using both methods: color marker-based tracking and YOLO deep learning tracking: https://youtu.be/TCq9_qYcfXo